-2. Internal Controls
+2. Risk Management and Internal Control

-The Board places great importance on internal controls and is responsible for establishing and maintaining adequate internal controls over financial reporting for the Company and assessing the overall effectiveness of those internal controls.
+The Board places great importance on risk management and internal controls and is responsible for establishing and maintaining adequate risk management and internal control system for the Company and assessing the overall effectiveness of those internal control system.

-The Board had conducted review of the effectiveness of the system of internal control of the Group covering all material controls, including financial, operational, compliance control and risk management functions.
-The Group's internal control system, including a defined management structure with limits of authority, is designed to help achieving business objectives, safeguard assets against unauthorized use or disposition, ensure the maintenance of proper accounting records for the provision of reliable financial information for internal use or for publication, and ensure compliance with relevant legislation and regulations related to the business of the Group.
+The Board had conducted review of the effectiveness of the system of risk management and internal control of the Group covering all material controls, including financial, operational and compliance control.
+The Group's risk management and internal control system, including a defined management structure with limits of authority, is designed to help achieving business objectives, safeguard assets against unauthorized use or disposition, ensure the maintenance of proper accounting records for the provision of reliable financial information for internal use or for publication, and ensure compliance with relevant legislation and regulations related to the business as well as the handling and dissemination of inside information of the Group.
+In order to ensure the adequacy and effectiveness of the risk management and internal control systems as well as to resolve material internal control defects once found, our Internal audit department is in place to carry out such internal audit function.
+Once any material internal control defects are identified during the course of the internal audit, they are reported to the relevant departmentin-charge as well as the Board immediately for remedial action.
 The system is designed to provide reasonable, but not absolute, assurance against material misstatement or loss and to manage rather than eliminate risks of failure in operation systems and achievement of the Group's objectives.
 The Audit Committee was satisfied that the internal control system has functioned effectively.
-During the Year, no irregularity or material weakness was noted within any function or process and the Board considers that the internal control system is effective and adequate for the Group as a whole.
+During the Year, no irregularity or material weakness was noted within any function or process and the Board considers that the risk management and internal control system is effective and adequate for the Group as a whole.